agentlang-ai/agentlang/README.md

 ## AgentLang Ontology

-Agentlang's sophisticated modelling capabilities allow you to design the data-schema, workflows and access control constructs of your application in a declarative way.
+Agentlang's sophisticated modeling capabilities allow you to design the data-schema, workflows and access control constructs of your application in a declarative way.
 Agents can work directly with this ontology and dynamically generate business workflows, making your application into a living system that constantly adapts to new requirements and demands.

 To get started with Agentlang Ontology, please see the [quick start](link-to-doc) guide or explore the following example applications: